ibrahimabdalrhman/ibrahimabdalrhman/README.md

 #### Backend Developer | Undergraduate Student
 #### *Currently looking for Backend Developer (Node.js) | Software Engineer*
-- A final year student at Faculty of Computers and Informatics, Suez Canal University [(SCU)](http://suez.edu.eg), completing my BSc. degree in Computer Science.
+- A final year student at Faculty of Computers and Informatics, Suez Canal University [(SCU)](http://suez.edu.eg).
 - Currently working on some projects to gain more experience and knowledge.